galaxyproject/admin-training/advanced/001-ansible/ex2-galaxy-ansible.md

 * There's an addition to the files we've downloaded: `job_conf.xml`

 Our Ansible-driven configuration replaces Galaxy's built-in Paste webserver with uWSGI.
-However, uWSGI Galaxy processes aren't suitable for running jobs. `job_conf.xml` controls Galaxy's job running system, we need to create a version that will prevent the uWSGI process from handling jobs:
+However, uWSGI Galaxy processes aren't suitable for running jobs. `job_conf.xml` controls Galaxy's job running system, we need to create a version that will prevent the uWSGI process from handling jobs.
+Save this file in a new directory `files/galaxy` in the script root directory.:

 ``` xml
 <?xml version="1.0"?>